 - The way in which your complaint will be investigated

-- How you would like to receive your response - this could be by telephone,letter or a meeting
+- How you would like to receive your response – this could be by letter or a meeting

-The Trust will tell you when to expect a response and this is normally up to 35 days.
-However, if an extension is needed the IO will contact you to explain the reason for the delay.
+We will tell you when to expect a response, this is normally up to 35 days.
+However, if an extension is needed the investigating officer (IO) will contact you to explain the reason for the delay.
 If we are unable to contact you in person, we may write to you to let you know that your complaint response has been delayed.